marekpwk/not_funny/README.md

 `TWILIO_NUMBER` - Twilio number

-`MY_NUMBER` - Phone number confirmed with Twilio(I am using trial account, so I can send messages just to one number)
+`MY_NUMBER` - Phone number confirmed with Twilio(I am using trial account, so I can send and receive messages just from one number)

 `MMS_USER` - user id for mms user(currently all incoming MMS are asigned to one user)